+The Reveal Math program is an exceptional example of how McGraw Hill puts that vision into practice.
 Reveal Math is built on principles that honor the full potential in each student mathematician by setting high expectations for all and providing support, extensions, and delivery options to incorporate the core values of curiosity, connections, communication, collaboration, and confidence.
-The overall instructional goal is to empower every teacher to orchestrate rich mathematics learning in order to reveal the full potential in every student.
+The overall instructional goal is to reveal the full potential in every student by empowering every teacher to orchestrate rich mathematics learning leading to enhanced student performance.
 To do this, we grounded the development of Reveal Math in salient research and evidence-based best practices.

 At the core of Reveal Math are specific areas of focus that have emerged from numerous learning science domains essential to strengthening the teaching and learning of elementary mathematics (NCTM, 2017).
 The foci chosen for Reveal Math offer a balanced approach to mathematics instruction that encompasses both student-centered and teacher-facilitated instructional activities.
-They inform how the program was crafted, starting from the development of the overarching program goals to the construction of the Reveal Math learning interactions and instructional model.
+Additionally, the focus areas are supported by research and inform how the program was crafted, starting from the development of the overarching program goals to the construction of the Reveal Math learning interactions and instructional model.
+A program logic model (see Figure 1), which delineates the path through which the program can meet the anticipated goals, was developed to build the program with the end in mind and provides a big picture overview of the main features of the Reveal Math program.
+The logic model is also an important component of the program research plan, as it guides the development of the program research guestions, and effectiveness and efficacy studies.